philippkueng/lego-inventory/README.md

 **orchestrator**

 The orchestrator talks to the controllers to control servos and stepper motors to capture pictures of parts going past and select in which buckets they'll be sorted.

+**camera**

+Documentation on the cameras used for the piece detection